avuenja/flutter_boilerplate/README.md

-# flutter_boilerplate
+# flutter_boilerplate_get

-Structure of folders and main classes for initialize your Flutter project.
+Structure of folders and main classes for initialize your Flutter project using Get.

 ## How to use?